Walking on a loose leash is an important skill for your dog to learn, and it can make taking your dog in public places much easier.

 Want more hands-on help to teach your dog to walk on a loose leash?

-Our team of expert trainers at AHS provide a variety of obedience and specialty dog training courses for all skill levels.
+Our team of expert trainers at AHS provide a variety of obedience and specialty dog training courses for all skill levels, including a specialty class all about loose leash walking!
 All training fees also go towards helping more animals in need.

 If you have specific questions, you can also contact our behavior team any time.